Travel Sports My Brain My Body

 I really like intelligent people and vivid conversation.
 One place that I've found an outlet for this is Mensa in which I'm quite active socially.
 Discussions tend to be rapidly changing, bouncing from topic to topic.
 Plus Mensa people are less given to dogmatic or emotional responses so you are more likely to be able to have a factual discussion concerning hot topics.
 This is good for me because I think political correctness is simply another form of Puritanism.

-Sports are not a hobby of mine, but physical activity is almost a hobby.
-I usually run a 4.6km circuit in 25 minutes about twice a week if I'm in home in Toronto and not travelling.
-With a pulse meter it's so easy to get a good repeatable workout.
-I set it for 145 and go.
 For my upper body I do basic free weights to keep a balanced appearance.
 Diet can keep my weight in check, but there is no easy way to keep muscle tone other than exercising.
 I suppose the hobby aspect of this is that I do it quite regularly and occasionally tell myself that I'm enjoying it.
 Running, aside from the fast heart rate and breathing can be relaxing, just like going for a walk.
 In the summer I will often run on the Toronto islands and at the end of the run, go swimming in the lake to cool off, then head home on the ferry.

 Health is just one reason why I keep fit.
-I like my body as an aesthetic object want to keep it fit and in shape.
+I like my body as an aesthetic object and want to keep it fit and in shape.
 I'm not shy and if you like, you are welcome to see more of me, without a shirt on, here.